-In 2020, we made adjustments to base salaries to reflect executives' individual performance and to better align them with the market as a publicly-traded company.
-As a result, in January 2020, Messrs.
-Vanderhaegen, Brophy and Wondrasch received increases to their base salaries of 20.6%, 9.2%, and 9.6%, respectively.
-In addition, in September 2020, Mr. Vanderhaegen received an additional increase to his base salary of 11.1% in connection with the expansion of his leadership role to include the Americas, in addition to his role as leader for Europe.
+In 2021, we made adjustments to base salaries to better align them with the market as a publicly-traded company.
+As a result, in March 2021, Messrs.
+Vanderhaegen and Brophy received increases to their base salaries of 4.5%, and 10.5%, respectively.
 As their base salary was already competitive with our compensation peers, we did not make adjustments to the base salary of Messrs.
-Stubblefield or Szlosek in 2020.
+Stubblefield or Szlosek in 2021.
+Ms. Lewis joined the Company at the beginning of 2021 and did not receive any subsequent adjustments to her base salary.